 CNRA, the Governor’s Office, Cal EPA, and CAL FIRE co-convene the Governor’s Forest Management Task Force which brings together the public, timber industry, NGO’s, and interagency state and federal decision makers, local government, policy experts, scientists, and the interested public to address questions pertaining to the multifaceted issues of forest management, fire, and community protection.

 The following select documents provide background and the basis for forest management initiatives CNRA is currently leading with its partners in California.

-Jessica Morse, Deputy Secretary of Forest Resources Management
+Jessica Morse, Deputy Secretary for Forest and Wildland Resilience

 Throughout her career she designed and executed innovative strategies across agencies and governments, including a strategy using renewable energy technology transfer as a catalyst for US defense engagement with India.

 Jessica is a 5th generation Northern Californian.
 She and her family still own and manage their original homestead forestland in the Sierra foothills.
 Jessica is an outdoor enthusiast and can be found backpacking, skiing and fishing throughout the Sierra.
 She even hiked 500 miles of the Pacific Crest Trail.

 Ms. Morse holds a Masters of Public Affairs from Princeton University and a Bachelor of Arts in economics from Principia College.

 In 2018, Morse ran for U.S. Congress in California’s 4th Congressional District.